Terry Ryan (ice hockey, born 1977): Playing career

 Ryan was the third-overall draft pick in the major junior Western Hockey League bantam draft, by the Tri-City Americans.
 Ryan was named the Western Hockey League Rookie of the Year in ’93 and Most Improved Player in ‘94.
 The following year, he won the WHL's Plus-Minus Award, was named Most Spirited Player, and claimed the fourth overall ranking in league scoring (50 goals, 60 assists).

 Ryan was selected eighth overall by the Montreal Canadiens, in the 1995 NHL Entry Draft.
-His hockey career continued with the Fredericton Canadiens where he was named Rookie of the Year in 1998, claimed second in goals (21) and led the league in fights (34).
+His hockey career continued with the Fredericton Canadiens where he was named Rookie of the Year in 1998, claimed second in goals (21), and led the league in fights (34).

 Despite his high draft ranking, Ryan played only 8 games in the NHL over parts of three seasons, all spent with Montreal, failing to register a single point and suffering a career-ending ankle injury in 2001, ending his chances at returning to the big leagues.
 Due to such a short NHL career, Ryan is often considered a draft bust.
 The majority of his career was spent in the minor professional hockey leagues.
-He signed in St John's in 1999–2000 to play for his hometown Maple Leafs, but was never signed by Toronto themselves due to a contractual conflict with the Canadiens.
-In 2000, Ryan won the St. John's Maple Leafs Humanitarian of the Year Award; in 2003 he led the Orlando Seals with playoff goals (8) to help them win the league championship.
+He signed in St John's in 1999–2000 to play for his hometown Maple Leafs but was never signed by Toronto themselves due to a contractual conflict with the Canadiens.
+In 2000, Ryan won the St. John's Maple Leafs Humanitarian of the Year Award; in 2003 he led the Orlando Seals with playoff goals (6) to help them win the league championship.

+On January 14, 2024, his 47th birthday, Ryan signed a contract with the Newfoundland Growlers of the ECHL.
+Due to a shortened roster, Ryan would play for the team later that same day, his first game of professional hockey in over 20 years.
+He recorded 7 penalty minutes after instigating a fight with Zach Walker, in a 6–2 loss against the Adirondack Thunder.